lulf/kafka-static-quota-plugin/README.md

+# *OBSOLETE*

+The development have been moved to https://github.com/strimzi/kafka-quotas-plugin

-# Kafka Static Quota Plugin
+## Kafka Static Quota Plugin

 This is a broker quota plugin for Apache Kafka to allow setting a per-broker limits statically in the broker configuration.